July 24, 2017

 J. William Murtha

 J. William Murtha earned a bachelor of arts degree in liberal arts in 1977.
 A client partner/relationship manager for Fiserv of Lincoln, Nebraska, he also holds an instructional II teaching certificate in secondary education.
 He pursued additional studies at the Financial Institute of Education and NCR Sales School.
 He has been active with Saint Vincent as a member of the Class Reunion Committee, Alumni Council (president and numerous committees) and the Phonathon.
 He is currently serving as a board member for the Myasthenia Gravis Association of Western Pennsylvania, a member of the Brighton Heights Citizens Federation and as judge for MACS Young Entrepreneurs.
 He is a member of Saint Cyril of Alexandria Parish where he is a Eucharistic minister, chair of the golf outing, past member of the parish council, past finance council member and former parish and school athletic director, athletic association officer and head of fundraising.
-He and his wife, Alice, have three children.
+He and his wife, Alice, have four children.
 His hobbies include golf, sports, Steelers, Penguins, Pirates, the Laird Street Loonies, the History Channel and his family.